-Announcement for internship contracts for University Graduates.
+b) Announcement for internship contracts for University Graduates.

-Youth Emancipation Plan and the 2020 Youth Strategy.
+Aena participates in the 2014-2016 Youth Emancipation Plan and the 2020 Youth Strategy.
 As a result of our volition to impulse these two initiatives, both promoted by the Government of Spain, we offer work experience contracts for university graduates.
-The aim is to provide work experience that complements academic training and facilitate their integration into the c) Scholarships.
+The aim is to provide work experience that complements academic training and facilitate their integration into the employment market.